Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

-Donald Trump’s health care bill, the American Health Care Act (AHCA) did not pass because, like every other bill that does not pass, it was wrong for America.
-Congress saw that.
-Donald Trump’s draconian leadership style did not.
-The Globe and Mail out of Canada called it a “monumental failure” for Donald Trump, and recommends he undergoes some “teachable moments” to understand what really happened.
+Donald Trump’s health care bill, the American Health Care Act (AHCA), did not pass because, like every other bill that does not pass, it was wrong for America.
+Congress saw that, but Donald Trump’s draconian leadership style did not.
+The Globe and Mail called it a “monumental failure” for Donald Trump and recommends he undergoes some “teachable moments” to understand what really happened.

 The Globe and Mail sums up what happened with the American Health Care Act.
-It had nothing to do with the Republican party.
-It had everything to do with Trump.
+It had nothing to do with the Republican party but had everything to do with Trump.

 “This feckless, factless president looks more and more like a dilettante.
 Inept, impulsive, and boundlessly boastful, he is hobbled by congressional inquiries, court injunctions and plunging popularity.”

 Donald Trump is also not accurate about his failings.
-Reuters reports that upon the loss, Trump said,

-“We were just probably anywhere from 10 to 15 votes short.
+Reuters reports that upon the loss, Trump said, “We were just probably anywhere from 10 to 15 votes short.
 With no Democrat support we couldn’t quite get there.”

 But Trump did not have full Republican support either.
-He thought he could sail through his presidency with a Republican controlled Congress, then his Congress did not pass his first major piece of legislation.
+Although he thought he could sail through his presidency with a Republican-controlled Congress, his Congress did not pass his first major piece of legislation.
 Also, according to the whip count by CBS News, Donald Trump was 38 Republicans short of passing Trump Care, not the 10 to 15 quoted by Trump.

 Reuters reports on how Senate Democrat leader Chuck Schumer summed up why Trump Care was Trump Fail.